NAICNO/accelerated_genomics/README.md

 ------------

     ├── LICENSE
-    ├── README.md          <- The top-level README for developers using this project.
+    ├── README.md               <- The top-level README for developers using this project ├── data                    <- Data directory
-    ├── data               <- NOTE:  NOT YET IMPLEMENTED │   ├── external          <- Data from third-party sources.
+    │   ├── external_testdata   <- Testdata from third-party sources
-    │   ├── interim           <- Intermediate data that has been transformed.
+    │   ├── internal_testdata   <- Intermediate Testdata
-    │   ├── processed         <- The final, canonical data sets for modeling.
+    │   ├── processed           <- The final, canonical data sets for modeling │
-    │   └── raw               <- The original, immutable data dump.
-    │
-    ├── docs               <- *NOTE:  NOT YET IMPLEMENTED (A default Sphinx project; see sphinx-doc.org)* │
     ├── tools                   <- Bioinformatics tools used in NVIDIA Parabricks │
-    ├── notebooks          <- *NOTE:  NOT YET IMPLEMENTED (e.g., Jupyter notebooks)* │
-    ├── references         <- *User guide, manuals, and all other explanatory materials* │
+    ├── references              <- User guide, manuals, and all other explanatory materials │
+    |     *NOTE:  NOT YET IMPLEMENTED*
+    ├── docs                    <- *A default Sphinx project; see sphinx-doc.org*
+    |
+    ├── notebooks               <- *NOTE:  NOT YET IMPLEMENTED (e.g., Jupyter notebooks)*
+    |
     ├── reports                 <- *NOTE:  NOT YET IMPLEMENTED (Generated analysis as HTML, PDF, LaTeX, etc.)*
-    │   └── figures           <- *Generated graphics and figures to be used in reporting* │
+    │   └── figures             <- *Generated graphics and figures to be used in reporting*
-    │
-    |                      *NOTE:  NOT YET IMPLEMENTED*
+    |
     ├── requirements.txt        <- *The requirements file for reproducing the analysis environment, e.g.
     │                               generated with `pip freeze > requirements.txt`*
+    |
-    ├── setup.py           <- *makes project pip installable (pip install -e .) so src can be imported* ├── src                <- *Source code for use in this project.*
+    ├── setup.py                <- *makes project pip installable (pip install -e .) so src can be imported*
+    |
+    ├── src                     <- *Source code for use in this project.*
+    |
     └── tox.ini                 <- *tox file with settings for running tox; see tox.readthedocs.io*

 --------